NixtonM/srsmp/docs/source/content/installation.rst

 .. code-block:: shell

    $ conda create --name srsmp_env python=3.6
+   $ conda activate srsmp_env

 Package Installation
 -------------------------
 All dependencies for a functional installation have been defined within :file:`repo/setup.py` and therefore can be installed by:

 .. code-block:: shell

    $ cd /path/to/repo
    $ pip install .

 **SRSMP** uses `Instrumental <https://instrumental-lib.readthedocs.io/>`_ by *Nate Bogdanowicz*.
 At the time of the deployment of **SRSMP**, required features within *Instrumental* were only available in the current